 Dr. Harvey Young’s research on the performance and experience of race has been widely published in academic journals, profiled in The New Yorker, The Wall Street Journal and The Chronicle of Higher Education and cited in The New York Times and The Boston Globe.
-He has published seven books, including Embodying Black Experience, winner of “Book of the Year” awards from the National Communication Association and the American Society for Theatre Research and, most recently, Black Theater is Black Life: An Oral History of Chicago Theater (coauthored with Mecca Zabriskie).
-A past President of the Black Theatre Association and former Vice President of the Association for Theatre in Higher Education, Dr. Young has served on the Board of Directors of the African American Alliance of Chicago, American Society for Theatre Research, the Yale Club of Chicago.
+He has published seven books, including Embodying Black Experience, winner of “Book of the Year” awards from the National Communication Association and the American Society for Theatre Research.
+He is the editor of two book series, “Second to None: Chicago Stories” with Northwestern University Press and “Theater/Text/Performance” with the University of Michigan Press.
+Dr. Young has served on the Board of Directors of the African American Alliance of Chicago, American Society for Theatre Research, the Yale Club of Chicago.
 A former Harvard and Stanford fellow, he graduated with honors from Yale and holds a Ph.D. from Cornell.
 He is currently President-elect of the Association for Theatre in Higher Education, the largest association dedicated to college/university theatre with nearly 2,000 members, and the editor of Theatre Survey, the journal of the American Society for Theatre Research.

 |PhD||Theatre, Cornell University|

 |MA||Theatre, Cornell University|

 |MA||Media Study/Women's Studies, University at Buffalo|